Installation

 brew install littlehorse-enterprises/lh/lhctl

-You can find the latest releases of lhctl
+You can find the latest releases of lhctl on our GitHub releases page under "Assets."

-Just download the appropriate binary for your system architecture and put it somewhere in your PATH
+Just download the appropriate binary for your system architecture and put it somewhere in your PATH.

-LittleHorse Server (Local Dev)
+LittleHorse Kernel (Local Dev)

-The easiest way to run the LittleHorse Server is using the lh-standalone
+The easiest way to run the LittleHorse Kernel is using the lh-standalone docker image.
+You can do so as follows:

-docker run --pull always --name littlehorse -d -p 2023:2023 -p 8080:8080 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:latest
+docker run --pull always --name littlehorse -d -p 2023:2023 -p 8080:8080 -p 9092:9092 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:latest

-image is only suitable for local development.
+Note that the lh-standalone image is only suitable for local development.
 Once the container is up and running, you should be able to verify that the server is working as follows:

 -> lhctl version

-lhctl version: 0.12.4 (Git SHA homebrew)
+lhctl version: 0.14.1 (Git SHA homebrew)

-Server version: 0.12.4
+Server version: 0.14.1

-image takes some time to start up since it first starts a Kafka Broker process before starting the LittleHorse Server process.
-If your lhctl search wfSpec
+The lh-standalone image takes some time to start up since it first starts a Kafka Broker process before starting the LittleHorse Kernel process.
+If your lhctl search wfSpec command fails at first, keep trying for about 20-40 seconds until Kafka is ready.

-You should be able to access the LittleHorse Developer Dashboard at http://localhost:8080/
+You should be able to access the LittleHorse Developer Dashboard at http://localhost:8080/ after the lh-standalone image has started up.

 LittleHorse Client Libraries